Convex-Dev/convex-web/src/main/resources/markdown/articles/convex-whitepaper.md

 ### Execution Engine

-The convex execution engine is referred to as the Convex Virtual Machine (CVM).
+The Convex execution engine is referred to as the Convex Virtual Machine (CVM).
 This is a general purpose computational environment that can be used to implement the state transitions triggered by transactions.

 #### Accounts